-- 1. The producer or distributor of the film must register online at the Academy's Awards Submissions site, submissions.oscars.org, and inform the Academy of the details of the film's qualifying run before the run begins. - 2.
-Entrants (including non-U.S. entrants) must complete the online submission form and submit to the Academy the digital content delivery of the film, and all other required materials and required signatures by 5 p.m.
+1. Entrants (including non-U.S. entrants) must complete the online submission form located on the Academy's Awards Submissions site, submissions.oscars.org, and submit to the Academy the digital content delivery of the film, and all other required materials and required signatures by 5 p.m.
 PT on the dates listed in Paragraph IV.A.4 above.